 Q: How many people per team?

 A: Check the individual sport pages on IMLeagues.
 Most sports activities allow teams to have as many as 20 players on their rosters, provided they are eligible.
 A few activities have a firm max.
 Meaning there can only be a specified number of individuals on a team.

 Q: How/when/where can I add/delete players?

 A: Players can be added online through the use of IMleagues throughout the entire season.
 Players may also be added to the roster at the game site.
 Although people can be added at the game site throughout league play, it is strongly suggested that people are added online 24 hours in advance of their game to save time when signing in players.
 The 24 hours will allow the new individual's name to appear on the scoresheet.
 Arrive early to the game site to allow for adding additional players.
 If the player is a grad/fac/staff or CE student, a $20 fee must be paid at Member Services and a receipt shown prior to that person participating, unless that player has current recreation membership.
 Money will not be taken at the game site.
-Deleting a participant from a roster after they have played in a game must be done in the Campus Recreation office (112 Recreation Center).
+Deleting a participant from a roster after they have played in a game must be done in the Recreation & Wellbeing office (112 Recreation Center).